Bearer/bearer/docs/guides/shell-completion.md

 $ echo $SHELL
 /bin/zsh
 ```
-In our example it's zsh, but will be vary depend on your $SHELL.
+In our example it's zsh, but this will vary depending on your $SHELL.

 ## Test the completion scripts